About LSAY > History and Mission

 After a year of pilot testing of instruments, the LSAY began collecting data from a national sample of 7th and 10th grade students in 50 public school systems in the United States in the fall of 1987.
 During the next seven years, LSAY students were given mathematics and science achievement tests each fall and were asked to complete attitudinal and self-report questionnaires each fall and spring.
 One parent of each LSAY student was interviewed each spring by telephone, and all of the mathematics and science teachers who served one or more LSAY students were asked to complete a questionnaire for each course.
 The principal of each of the participating schools was asked to complete a school inventory and questionnaire periodically.

-Acknowledgements.
-The LSAY has been funded by the National Science Foundation since 1986 (NSF awards MDR 8550085, REC96-27669, RED-9909569, REC-0337487, DUE-0525357, DUE-0712842, DUE-0856695, DRL-0917535, DUE-1118625, DUE-1118626).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.
+The LSAY has been funded by the National Science Foundation since 1986 (NSF awards MDR 8550085, REC96-27669, RED-9909569, REC-0337487, DUE-0525357, DUE-0712842, DUE-0856695, DRL-0917535, DUE-1118625, DUE-1118626, HRD-1348619).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-We acknowledge the continuing cooperation and support of the more than 4,000 LSAY participants who have voluntarily completed questionnaires, telephone interviews, and data forms over the last 24 years and thank them for their continuing support.
+We acknowledge the continuing cooperation and support of the more than 5,000 LSAY participants who have voluntarily completed questionnaires, telephone interviews, and data forms over the last 34 years and thank them for their continuing support.
+We also acknowledge and thank the 8,000 students in Cohort 3 for their participation in the LSAY.
 Without their active involvement, the LSAY would not be possible.
-We also acknowledge and thank the parents of LSAY students and the teachers, principals, and administrators in public school districts throughout the United States who contributed their time and energy to this study.
-And, we acknowledge and thank the several hundred staff who have worked on the LSAY over the last two decades to make this study possible.